partiknain/dsa-with-cpp/README.md

 ## string
 -  reverse.cpp     -->reverse of string problem
 -  palindrom.cpp   -->problem of palindrome of string
+-  reverseword.cpp  --> reverse word of string problem
+-  permutation.cpp  -->problem of permutation of a string in other string

 ## recursion
 -  factorial.cpp    ->problemm of factorial of a number using recursion